-Like me, my daughter doesn’t fancy eggs very much.
-My husband, on the other hand, could probably eat eggs for breakfast every day.
-They don’t usually skip breakfast so my friend, Dina, shared her recipe with me for what she called a loaded Breakfast Quiche.
+You’ve got to try this recipe my friend shared with me for loaded Breakfast Quiche.
 With the addition of the potatoes, this Bacon and Potato Quiche is one egg breakfast even my daughter looks forward to eating.
 It’s easy to prepare, can be made ahead and reheated or frozen.